 Bandura (1986, 1997, 2001) developed a social cognitive theory that believes that human beings having some strength or capacity to exercise limited control over their lives.
 In addition, humans use their cognitive processes for self-regulation.
 He pointed out that human functioning is an outcome of the interaction of three elements, viz., person, person's behaviour, and the environment.
 Bandura (1986, 2001) named to this interactive triadic model as reciprocal determinism.
-The model of reciprocal determinism can be explained by a triangle with; person, person's behaviour, and environment which are shown on the three corners of the triangle and each element have some effect on the other two elements.
+The model of reciprocal determinism can be explained by a triangle with; person, person's behaviour, and environment which are shown on the three corners of the triangle and each element effect the other elements. have some on two